hntirgeam/WIoT-Logger/README.md

     "eTVOC": Decimal with 8 point precision,
 }
 ```
-Everything except for UUID may be blank
+Everything except for api_key may be blank

 ## TODOs